LEMUSADR000/bluetooth_identifiers/README.md

 ---

-Codification of some `Assigned Numbers` which have been packaged neatly into a Flutter package for your convenience!
+Codification of some `Assigned Numbers` from Bluetooth.com which have been packaged neatly into a Flutter package for your convenience!